 Jumbotron from Anchor UI Kit

 You can find a nice-looking jumbotron in the component of Anchor UI Kit.
 You can use either standard simple jumbotron or a jumbotron with a background image.
-You can download UI kit here.
+You can download the UI kit here.

 6) Nav tabs and pills